Djokovic in limbo as he fights deportation from Australia

 Health Minister Greg Hunt said the athlete’s visa was canceled after border officials reviewed Djokovic’s medical exemption and looked at ”the integrity and the evidence behind it.”

-The grounds on which he was granted an exemption were not immediately disclosed.

-While Djokovic has steadfastly refused to say whether he has gotten any shots against the coronavirus, he has spoken out against vaccines, and it is widely presumed he would not have sought an exemption if he had been vaccinated.
+While Djokovic has spoken out against vaccines, he has steadfastly refused to say whether he has gotten any shots against the coronavirus, though it is widely presumed he would not have sought an exemption if he had been vaccinated.

 Federal Circuit Judge Anthony Kelly adjourned Djokovic’s case to Monday.
 A lawyer for the government agreed the nine-time Australian Open champion should not be deported before then.